 Insurance companies sometimes use a Flat Extra when the applicant is trying to get a health condition under control.
 This gives the individual time to do so while still protecting the insurance company from the additional risk.

-Give us a call today so we can discuss your specific experience with Fibromyalgia and what rating may be assigned.
+Give me a call today and we can discuss your specific experience with Fibromyalgia and what rating may be assigned.

 Tip #3 – Prepare for These Application Questions